 - Structural consultant for developing structural drawings from the architect’s concept;

-- Quantity Surveyor to ensure that Bill of Quantities are submitted correctly and everything is purchased at market price and appropriate quantities.
+- Quantity Surveyor to ensure that Bill of Quantities is submitted correctly and everything is purchased at market price and appropriate quantities.

-Many architects also have preferred contractors they have experience working with in the past.
-This is often a good option because you’ll want your architect to be in constant communication with your contractor to make sure everything is built as planned or that the revisions during the construction process are done for the right reasons not just to cut corners.
+Choosing architects who already have solid contractors is often a good option because you’ll want them to be in constant communication with your contractor.
+This way ensures everything gets built as wanted or that the revisions during the construction process will be done for the right reasons, not just to cut corners.

-Submitting a License to Build (IMB or PGB)
+Submitting a License to Build (PGB) and a Function Worthy Certificate (SLF)

-Once you have your building planned, the next step is to get a permit for actually being allowed to build it – the IMB (recently renamed as Persetujuan Bangunan Gedung).
+Once you have your building planned, the next step is to get a permit for actually being allowed to build it – the PGB (Persetujuan Bangunan Gedung).
 After PGB approval you can start building.

-You now have your land, the drawings, the zoning approval, and you are ready to start building.
+You now have your land, the drawings, the zoning approval, and the license to build – you are ready to start building!

-The standard construction costs in 2022 start from 500 USD/m2 (standard quality) all the way to 1500 USD/m2 (luxury villas) and beyond.
+The standard construction costs for a villa in Bali range from 500 USD/m2 (standard quality villas) all the way to 1500 USD/m2 (luxury villas) and beyond.

 Contractors in Bali have two preferred methods of getting paid: